Patagonia Macro Puff Hoody Review

 With a distinctly technical look, the Macro Puff continues on a stylistic theme that has been fundamental to Patagonia's products for decades and embraced by their loyal customer base.
 The long hem and casual, slightly baggy fit make this product look good in most settings without being overly tight and purpose-built.

 From the streets of Brooklyn to the trails of the Sierra, Patagonia products achieve good style without making too much of a fashion statement, and this jacket is no different.
 For a more fashion-forward option in the same warmth range, check out the Marmot Fordham, or to make a big splash, take a look at the Patagonia Frozen Range Parka or The North Face Gotham III Jacket.

-Despite its shortcomings as a winter jacket, this is a great choice for those who live in the warmest climates of the U.S., or who are looking for a 3-season insulated jacket.
+The Macro Puff Hoody is relatively expensive when considering the expected lifespan of a synthetically insulated jacket.
+However, Patagonia has a great warranty and stands by its products by either replacing or repairing damaged or worn products.
+Despite its shortcomings as a winter jacket, this is an excellent choice for those who live in the U.S.'s warmest climates or are looking for a 3-season insulated jacket.
 Outdoor enthusiasts should strongly consider this jacket as part of a layering system for cold conditions.

 This jacket is expensive compared to the other fully-featured winter jackets in this review.
 You'll have to pay a premium to wear the Patagonia brand name, and there are other jackets that don't have the same expensive brand association.
 For example, the Marmot Fordham is warmer and cheaper.
 The Rab Neutrino Pro is in the same price range as the Macro Puff, but it is appropriate for a broader range of climates, being warmer and more weather resistant.